MichalVarsanyi/VoxLink/README.md

 ## Schematic Diagram

+### eFuse

+The eFuse circuit protects the onboard LDO's from exvessive overvoltages.
+The overvoltage protection (OVP) threshold has been set to 5.4V.
+This gives enough headroom for the absolute maximum voltage of the LDO at 6.5V.
+The undervoltage lockout (UVLO) threshold has been set to 4V.

+**It is crucial for C101 and R101 to be rated at 100V!** Long enough cables can cause surges at the capacitor of over double the input voltage.
+The limiting resistor will aid this issue.
+For further details, refer to the AN88F application note from Analog Devices.

 ### Power Section

 FPGA's require a **specific voltages** to enable their operation.
 In this design, we are working with 4 different voltage levels: